Reduce Stress and Anxiety While Increasing Productivity and Alertness

 Research shows that massage reduces stress on physical and psychological levels by lowering heart rate, blood pressure, cortisol levels, and insulin levels.
 Serotonin and dopamine are also released, which helps the body overcome chronic or habitual as well as acute or short term stress.

-A well-known study by The University School of Medicine's Touch Research Institute found that 15 minutes in a massage chair enhances measurable EEG brain activity in adults.
+A well-known study by The University of Miami School of Medicine's Touch Research Institute found that 15 minutes in a massage chair enhances measurable EEG brain activity in adults.
 Additionally, these adults performed more quickly and accurately in mathematical testing after receiving the massage, while groups without massage showed no improvements.

 Improve Your Mood